-Although this is not a specific landing page, mobile optimisation is something every website owner needs to be thinking of when creating any web page.
+Although this is not a specific landing page, mobile optimization is something every website owner needs to be thinking of when creating any web page.

-Make sure all landing pages are optimised for mobile devices, as more and more users are browsing the web on mobile devices.
+Make sure all landing pages are optimized for mobile devices, as more and more users are browsing the web on mobile devices.

 10. Updating the landing page

-How long you are planning to have the landing pages running can determine whether these landing pages need to be monitored and optimised over time.
+How long you are planning to have the landing pages running can determine whether these landing pages need to be monitored and optimized over time.

-Make small tweaks to landing pages to ensure that they are up to date or optimised for specific target audiences in order to improve conversions.
+Make small tweaks to landing pages to ensure that they are up to date or optimized for specific target audiences in order to improve conversions.